• Skip to primary navigation

 dried chickpeas being rinsed in a strainer over the sink

-2. “Quick” (1-Hour) Soak: To do a faster soak, place the beans into a pot.
+2. โ€œQuickโ€ (1-Hour) Soak: To do a faster soak, place the beans into a pot.
 Add enough water to cover the beans with about 2 inches of water.
 Bring the beans to a gentle boil.
-Turn off the heat and let sit uncovered for 1 hour.
+Turn off the heat and let it sit for 1 hour.

-You’ll know the beans are soaked by the amount of water absorbed from soaking.
+Youโ€™ll know the beans are soaked by the amount of water absorbed from soaking.
 Your beans will increase in size, and the water level will appear to decrease.
 But what's happening is that the water transfers into the beans, plumping them up.

 When the beans are done soaking, drain away the soaking water and rinse them.

-Now it’s time to fire up the stovetop.
+Now itโ€™s time to fire up the stovetop.

-Put the soaked, rinsed, and drained beans into a pot with water.
-You’ll want to cover the beans with 2 to 3 inches of water.
-Aim for 3 inches if cooking chickpeas or 2 to 2 ½ inches if cooking most other beans.
-Turn the heat up to medium-high to bring to a gentle boil, then partially cover with a lid and reduce heat to low or simmer.
+Put the soaked, rinsed, and drained beans into a large pot or dutch oven with enough water to cover the beans with 2 to 3 inches of water.
+Aim for 3 inches if cooking chickpeas or larger beans that require more cooking time.

 cover beans with 2 or more inches of water